-Individual photosites (microscopic red, green and blue sensing dots gather varying amounts and different colours of light on the sensor and turn them into electrical signals.
+Individual photosites (microscopic red, green and blue light-sensing dots) gather varying amounts and different colours of light and turn them into electrical signals.

 The camera’s processor reads these electronic signal, storing them on the memory card as a raw file.

 In most cameras, photosites are set in a Bayer Pattern, a pattern of red, green and blue dots.
 That pattern approximates the proportions of red, green and blue light-sensitive cones on your retina in your eye.